-The UFLS screening studies (Risk 3) detailed in Table 9 will be assessed against both historical 2022-23 and future 2028-29 operating conditions.
+The UFLS screening studies (Risk 3) detailed in Table 8 (in Section 3.5) will be assessed against both historical 2022-23 and future 2028-29 operating conditions.
 For the assessment based on historical conditions, AEMO will use a simplified NEM network model of the current system and select historical dispatches from FY 2022-23 representing operating boundaries relevant for each contingency considered.
-Five-year ahead (2028-29) studies for UFLS adequacy will be carried out using a simplified NEM network model which includes the QNI Minor upgrade and PEC Stage 2.
+Five-year ahead (2028-29) studies for UFLS adequacy will be carried out using a simplified NEM network model which includes the Queensland - New South Wales Interconnector (QNI) Minor upgrade and Project EnergyConnect Stage 2.
 As detailed in Section 4.10, future dispatch conditions will be based the five-year 2022 ISP Step Change projection data.

 Importantly, the use of a simplified NEM model will enable the assessment of a wider range of future dispatch scenarios and contingencies.
-The performance of this simplified NEM network model was previously benchmarked against results of studies completed for the previous 2022 PSFRR using a modified full NEM OPDMS model as part of the 2023 GPSRR.
+The performance of this simplified NEM network model was previously benchmarked against results of studies completed for the previous 2022 PSFRR using a modified full NEM OPDMS model as part of the 2023 GPSRR14.

-The key system forecast parameters that will be considered in setting up the study cases are included in Table 9.
-All UFLS studies will assume a system normal network configuration.
+The key system forecast parameters that will be considered in setting up the study cases are included in Table 8.
+All UFLS studies will assume a system normal network configuration13.